 Earlier this year, the world lost one of the most innovative, uncompromising and original architects of our time: the inimitable Zaha Hadid.

-During the late 80s and for most of the 90s Hadid was an admired architect who only had a handful of projects actually realized (despite winning various architectural competitions)
+During the late 80's and well into the the 90's Zaha Hadid was an admired architect who only had a handful of projects actually realized (despite winning various architectural competitions)

-Vitra, the renowned European furniture maker, has their headquarters including corporate offices, showrooms and factories located on a "campus" in Germany a few minutes away from Basel, Switzerland.
+Vitra, the renowned European furniture maker, was her first realized project.
+The company has their headquarters including corporate offices, showrooms and factories located on a "campus" in Germany a few minutes away from Basel, Switzerland.

-In the late 80's a fire destroyed several buildings, mainly due to the fact that the company's complex was out of the jurisdiction of the fire stations in the region.
+In the late 80's a fire destroyed several buildings.
+The significant losses were mainly due to the fact that the company's complex was out of the jurisdiction of the fire stations in the region.

-In 1993 Vitra commissioned Hadid to work on the campus' new masterplan and actually build her avant-garde vision of a on-campus "Feuerwehrhaus" or fire station.
+So, in 1993 Vitra commissioned Hadid to work on the campus' new masterplan and actually build her avant-garde vision of a "Feuerwehrhaus" or fire station.

-The fire station would be Hadid's first realized project and subsequently launch a career defined by impressive and audacious commissions.
+The fire station would be Hadid's first realized project and subsequently launched her career.

 Many of the characteristics of this first building can be seen in her subsequent work, notably its impressive angles and fearless asymmetry.